bbauska/W3Cx-5of5/README.md

 x=2; or String name = &quot;Buffa&quot;;, with the datatype explicit in the variable declaration.

-#### Knowing the type of a JavaScript variable: the typeof operator
+<h4>Knowing the type of a JavaScript variable: the typeof operator</h4>

 The next section of the course talks about &quot;operators&quot; but there is one that is better introduced in this section: the **typeof** operator,